| |

 Six canning jars with lids and ring being sterilized for canning pickles.

-Bring the water to a boil and let boil ten minutes.
+Bring the water to a boil and let boil for ten minutes.
 Once boiling turn the stove temperature down but make sure the water keeps simmering.
 This is especially important when making the relish.

 Cooking and Hot Packing Sweet Pickle Relish